 The River Teno runs to the Barents Sea in Norwegian territory, and forms the borderline between the northernmost Finland and Norway.
-The catchment area is c.
-17,000 m, and there is c.
-1,200 km salmon distribution area in different tributaries and in the main stem.
+The catchment area is c. $17\ 000\ m^2$ , and there is c. $1200\ km$ salmon distribution area in different tributaries and in the main stem.
 The Atlantic salmon population complex in the River Teno system is very diverse, with c.
-30 genetically distinct salmon populations and a very wide variability in life histories (smolt ages 2 - 8 years, sea ages 1 - 5 years, previous spawners; more than 100 life history combinations in total).
+30 genetically distinct salmon populations and a very wide variability in life histories (smolt ages 2-8 years, sea ages 1-5 years, previous spawners; more than 100 life history combinations in total).

 River Teno system is one of the few remaining large river systems that still support abundant Atlantic salmon stocks with little or no human impact to the system, except for fishing.
-A large part of the fishery in the river is mixed-stock fishery, as salmon from the tributaries are fished mainly in the main stem.
+Large part of the fishery in the river is mixed stock fishery, as salmon from the tributaries are fished mainly in the main stem.